haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 Existing nimble packages **almost universally comply** with these requirements, and most of ones that don't have simple repeating pattern violating the rule [import in nimble](#import-in-nimble).
 Optional dependencies are already handled this way for most of the packages - [treeform/hottie](https://github.com/treeform/hottie/blob/master/hottie.nimble#L11), [minefuto/qwertycd](https://github.com/minefuto/qwertycd/blob/master/qwertycd.nimble#L18) and several others.

 Additional restrictions might be placed of other metadata fields like `foreignDep`, `author`, `description` etc. Foreign dependencies might also be checked upon installation, but that can be implemented later.

+**IDEA**: Small subset of important metadata like `requires` were written in much stricter declarative manner.

 <!-- ```nim
 let test = defined(windows) or defined(macos)